-The past few years has seen an ever growing awareness of Internet speeds.
-The roll out (or lack of as some may argue) of Superfast Fibre Optic Broadband has seen the demand for greater speeds increase.
+The past few years have seen an ever growing awareness of Internet speeds.
+The rollout (or lack of as some may argue) of Superfast Fibre Optic Broadband has seen the demand for greater speeds increase.
 Those who can’t get Superfast want it, and those who can get it, want it faster.

 Every other week there seems to be a new comment from David Cameron or Ed Vaizey, demanding for better Broadband but with very little suggestion as to how this can be achieved.

 Instead of jumping aboard the complaints ship, I wanted to see if the UK really has it that bad.
-To do this I wanted to coduct a mim comparative study of the performance of other worldwide ‘Business Hubs’ to the UK.
+To do this I wanted to conduct a comparative study of the performance of other worldwide ‘Business Hubs’ to the UK.

 HOW WE COMPARE TO THE ‘BUSINESS WORLD?’